Chizz3x/ht-203u_105/README.md

 When camera is active, take a note that this app and the device attached + the YOLOv8 drains battery like a leech who feeds on mAh.

 Production apk is shared on: APKMirror (link to be added once published)

+The app is tested on P10 and P30 huawei phones.
+Only 203U camera variant is tested, although theoretically 105 should work too.